acalcutt/terrain_merged/README.md

 # Overview

-This project creates a merged mapbox TerrainRGB mbtiles file from multiple independent sources.
+This project creates a merged mapbox TerrainRGB mbtiles file from multiple independent source datasets.
 It uses a custom version of rio-rgbify which adds a 'rio merge' function and aditional resampling options, locatioed in the merge branch at https://github.com/acalcutt/rio-rgbify/tree/merge

 # Steps